 It has been called, among other names, the modified Paleo diet, Atkins, and Primal diet, but for many eager to slim down, the ketogenic diet has emerged as a favorite.
 But it does have its critics.

 There’s been a lot of interest in the ketogenic diet over the past five years.
-Prominent celebrities have tried it, including basketball superstar LeBron James, who was on the diet for 67 days in 2014 and lost 9 kilograms, his 6-foot 7-inch frame emerging a whole lot leaner than it had been.
+Prominent celebrities have tried it, including basketball superstar LeBron James, who was on a diet for 67 days in 2014 and lost 9 kilograms, his 6-foot 7-inch frame emerging much cleaner than it had been.

-This is combined with a restriction of carbohydrates, including complex carbohydrates, such as wholegrains, and all kinds of sugar (simple carbohydrates), such as soft drinks and fruit.
+This is combined with a restriction of carbohydrates, including complex carbohydrates, such as whole grains, and all kinds of sugar (simple carbohydrates), such as soft drinks and fruit.